top of page

 It would be something we cannot describe at all.
 We can't think about it, or talk about it because the second we do, it's already wrong.

-While writing this it make sense to think about conciousness as the thing that connects reality with non reality. but since we can't yet think/experience/imagine/know/be the non reality, it might not be true, or it is, if I'm going to be more optimistic. because rules don't apply now.
+While writing this it make sense to think about consciousness as the thing that connects reality with non reality. but since we can't yet think/experience/imagine/know/be the non reality, it might not be true, or it is, if I'm going to be more optimistic. because rules don't apply now.

 This could be considered a philosophical idea, but then that would be a label so no. It could also be everything.
-This idea of the unthinkable could be nothiness or everythingness together. but then nothingness and everythingness is the same so it makes no difference. or perhaps not. since again, it is unthinkable.
+This idea of the unthinkable could be nothingness or everythingness together. but then nothingness and everythingness is the same so it makes no difference. or perhaps not. since again, it is unthinkable.

 Recent Posts